Atrial septal defect: Echocardiography

 In transthoracic echocardiography, an atrial septal defect may be seen on color flow imaging as a jet of blood from the left atrium to the right atrium.

 If agitated saline is injected into a peripheral vein during echocardiography, small air bubbles can be seen on echocardiographic imaging.
-Bubbles traveling across an ASD may be seen either at rest or during a cough.
-(Bubbles only flow from right atrium to left atrium if the right atrial pressure is greater than left atrial).
+Bubbles traveling across an ASD may be seen either at rest or during a cough, the flow of the bubbles indicates the direction of shunting.
 Because better visualization of the atria is achieved with transesophageal echocardiography, this test may be performed in individuals with a suspected ASD which is not visualized on transthoracic imaging.
 Newer techniques to visualize these defects involve intracardiac imaging with special catheters typically placed in the venous system and advanced to the level of the heart.
 This type of imaging is becoming more common and involves only mild sedation for the patient typically.

 If the individual has adequate echocardiographic windows, use of the echocardiogram to measure the cardiac output of the left ventricle and the right ventricle independently is possible.
 In this way, the shunt fraction can be estimated using echocardiography.